Gabriel-Spinola/Website-PHP/README.md

 ### About the Project:
   A Website created with PHP and jQuery.

 The front-end is part of the Danki Code course.
-  All the code is free to use and modify.
-  If you have some tip I would be very grateful to receive it, especially for my English.
+If you have some feedback, I would be very grateful to receive them, especially for my English.

 <hr>